Teacher's relationship and sex education FAQs

 - In line with government and Ofsted guidelines we actively engage with parents in our Growing Up Safe: Whole School Approach programme.
 We offer each of our schools access to our on-line age specific presentations.
 These are to be shared with School staff, parents and carers to give an introduction to BigTalk, our delivery and the resources used.
 Any questions which arise having watched these can be directed to our office on admin@bigtalkeducation.co.uk.

 - For incidents of inappropriate behaviour or other causes for concerns we offer one to one sessions for individual children or young people.
 These referrals can come from schools, children’s centres or directly from parents.
-Whenever a one to one take places we endeavour to ensure our staff member also speaks directly with the child’s parent(s) to discuss the issues at hand and update them on what happened in the session.
+Following the session school will be provided with a full written report to update them on what happened in the session.

 Children/a child at our school are/is using inappropriate language/displaying inappropriate behaviour, can you help?